-Projections and Prognosis Stock Projections or Prognosis Given that the catch is below the range of MSY estimates, it is Likely that biomass would increase at current catch levels provided that recruitment is maintained at or above average levels.
-Probability of Current Catch or TACC causing decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Unlikely (< 40%)
+Projections and Prognosis

+Stock Projections or Prognosis Given that the catch is below the range of MSY estimates, it is Likely that biomass would increase at current catch levels provided that recruitment is maintained at or above average levels.

+Probability of Current Catch or Soft Limit: Unlikely (< 40%)

+TACC causing Biomass to remain Hard Limit: Unlikely (< 40%)

+below or to decline below Limits

+Probability of Current Catch or -

+TACC causing overfishing to

+continue or to commence

-Assessment Methodology Assessment Type Level 1- Quantitative Stock Assessment Assessment Method Bayesian statistical catch at age model implemented in Stock Synthesis - Main data inputs - Proportions at age data from the commercial fishery - Estimates of biological parame eters (e.g., M, growth, age-at- maturity and length/weight) - Commercial catch - Standardised single trawl CPU E index of abundance - Estimates of recreational harvest - Estimates of commercial over catch Period of Assessment Latest assessment: 2010 Next assessment: to be determined Changes to Model Structure The previous assessment was done in 2002.
-The 2010 model and Assumptions includes three additional years of catch-at-age data from the commercial fishery and a series of CPUE indices (1989-90 to 2008-09).
+Assessment Methodology Assessment Type Level 1- Quantitative Stock Assessment Assessment Method Bayesian statistical catch at age model implemented in Stock Synthesis Assessment Dates Latest assessment: 2010 Next assessment: to be determined Overall assessment quality rank - Main data inputs (rank) Proportions at age data from the commercial fishery Estimates of biological parameters (e.g., M, growth, age-at-maturity and length/weight) - Commercial catch - Standardised single trawl CPUE index of abundance - Estimates of recreational harvest - Estimates of commercial over catch Data not used (rank) - Over caten Changes to Model Structure and Assumptions The previous assessment was done in 2002.
+The 2010 model includes three additional years of catch-at-age data from the commercial fishery and a series of CPUE indices (1989-90 to 2008-09).
 The most crucial difference between the two assessments is the assumptions relating to the selectivity of the commercial fishery.
 The previous assessment assumed logistic selectivity (full selectivity for older age classes) while the current assessment assumed a fixed dome-shaped selectivity.
 Major Sources of Uncertainty There is a high degree of uncertainty regarding the assumed selectivity function for the commercial fishery.
 Furthermore, selectivity of the commercial fishery is likely to have changed over the history of the fishery.
 The CPUE indices are unlikely to represent a reliable index or abundance.
 The catch-at-age data do not track year classes well and may not be representative of the catch.
 The values of M have been derived from other snapper stock and may not be appropriate for SNA 2.
 There is uncertainty regarding the catch history prior to the introduction of the QMS.
 There is assumed to be no stock-recruitment relationship.